Xyuzal/RecallMirrorImproved/README.md

 * Completely removed the Block of Literal Shit.
 * Removed unused classes.
-* Items are now useable in the Nether.
+* Items are now useable in all dimension.

 **Version 1.3.1**